One Health

+In particular, the One Health High Level Expert Panel, an independent advisory group to the Quadripartite Organizations, provided a comprehensive definition of One Health, whereby: "One Health is an integrated, unifying approach that aims to sustainably balance and optimize the health of humans, animals, plants and ecosystems.
+It recognizes the health of humans, domestic and wild animals, plants and the wider environment (including ecosystems) are closely linked and interdependent.
+The approach mobilizes multiple sectors, disciplines and communities at varying levels of society to work together to foster well-being and tackle threats to health and ecosystems, while addressing the collective need for clean water, energy and air, safe and nutritious food, taking action on climate change, and contributing to sustainable development."

 History

+In the 19th century, two leading physicians first noticed and discussed the relationship between human health and animal health: Rudolf Virchow and William Osler (who was Virchow's student).
+Osler has been credited through word of mouth in the medical community with coining the term "One Medicine", though no direct evidence has been found for this.

-Calvin Schwabe, a veterinarian trained in public health, coined the term "One Medicine" in a veterinary medical textbook in 1964, to reflect the similarities between animal and human medicine and stress the importance of collaboration between veterinarians and physicians to help solve global health problems.
-He established a department at University of California, Davis to jointly address issues in the animal and human health sciences.
+In its contemporary form, the concept of "One Health" is generally credited to the work of Calvin Schwabe at the University of California, Davis in the 1960s and 1970s.
+Schwabe, a veterinarian trained in public health, coined the term "One Medicine" in a veterinary medical textbook in 1964 to reflect the similarities between animal and human medicine and stress the importance of collaboration between veterinarians and physicians to help solve global health problems.
+He established a department at UC Davis to jointly address issues in the animal and human health sciences.
+Schwabe went on to fully rethink and develop the concept of One Medicine in 1976.
+Since 2009, UC Davis has continued to support the One Health movement through its One Health Institute.

-In 2004, The Wildlife Conservation Society held a conference at Rockefeller University in New York called "One World, One Health".
-Out of that conference the twelve Manhattan Principles were created to describe a unified approach to the prevention of epidemic diseases.
-These principles emphasized links between humans, animals, and the environment; their importance in understanding disease dynamics; and the need for interdisciplinary approaches to prevention, education, investment, and policy development.
+In 2004, The Wildlife Conservation Society held a conference called "One World, One Health" at Rockefeller University in New York.
+Out of that conference the twelve Manhattan Principles were created to describe a unified approach to preventing epidemic diseases.
+These principles emphasized links between humans, animals, and the environment, their importance in understanding disease dynamics, and the need for interdisciplinary approaches to prevention, education, investment, and policy development.